lukszi/NetflixIMDBRatings/README.md

 All other userscripts and browser extensions I found are broken, here is my go at it.

 ## How do you wanna solve it?
-Show IMDB ratings where the Netflix percentage "ratings" would be shown
+Show IMDB ratings on the netflix cards

 ## What is this and how do I use it?
 This is a userscript, you can use it by